Best Bean-to-Cup Coffee Machine UK 2026

 The grinder uses ceramic burrs, which run quieter than steel and won't overheat your beans during longer sessions.
 The brewing unit is removable for cleaning, and this matters more than anything else for longevity.
 Machines that don't let you access the brew unit get clogged, grow mould, and die early.
 The Magnifica S doesn't have that problem.

 Coffee quality is acceptable.
-I won't pretend it matches a properly dialled-in Gaggia with a decent grinder.
-It doesn't.
-But it's consistently drinkable, produces real crema, and makes solid milk drinks.
+We won't pretend it matches a properly dialled-in Gaggia with a decent grinder — see our Gaggia Classic Pro review if you're curious what that ceiling looks like.
+But the Magnifica is consistently drinkable, produces real crema, and makes solid milk drinks.
 If you're drinking three or four coffees a day and don't want to think about it, the Magnifica delivers exactly that.

 Pros: Ten years of reliability data, removable brew unit, actual UK service network Cons: Semi-manual milk frother, quality ceiling is what it is, fairly large footprint